adnan904/ComputationalArgumentation/README.md

 python3.6 -m venv folder_name
 ```

-If the venv is not install then do so by this command:
+If the venv is not installed then do so by this command:

 ```
 sudo apt-get install python3.6-venv